Most importantly, we have had

 Wed 18 Sep 2019 02.00 EDT

-The protest has endured for more than six weeks, gaining national attention and support from Bernie Sanders
+The protest has endured for more than six weeks,

-series of labor strikes and violent confrontations in the 1930s led by coalminers and union organizers against coal corporations and law enforcement.
+Harlan county, Kentucky, earned the nickname “Bloody Harlan” from a series of labor strikes and violent confrontations in the 1930s led by coalminers and union organizers against coal corporations and law enforcement.
 In 1973, Harlan’s coalminers went on strike for 13 months when contract negotiations with Duke Power Company broke down after miners voted to form a union.

-no longer any unionized mines in Kentucky, but Harlan’s miners are currently continuing the region’s legacy of labor struggles against wealthy and powerful coal corporations: they are blocking the coal trains from leaving a mine that laid them off.
+There are no longer any unionized mines in Kentucky, but Harlan’s miners are currently continuing the region’s legacy of labor struggles against wealthy and powerful coal corporations: they are blocking the coal trains from leaving a mine that laid them off.

 A collection of tents next to some rail tracks may not look like much compared to that rich legacy of labor struggle.
 A small group of families have occupied the site since 29 July, sitting on camp chairs, struggles against wealthy and powerful coal corporations: they are blocking the coal trains from leaving a mine that laid them off.